Cyrillic on Google Fonts: Humanist Sans

 Disclaimer

-Today, a free font doesn’t necessarily mean that it’s bad.
-Sadly, browsing Cyrillic fonts is still like walking in a minefield; but there is also some good news.
+Today, a free font doesn’t necessarily mean a bad one.
+Sadly, things are much worse with free Cyrillic than with Latin; but there is also some good news.
 Our critique and our advice do not have a monopoly on the truth — that’s just an expert review by three professionals sharing the same values.
 Plus, you always have to remember that there is no such thing as forbidden means and tools in design.
 Any bug can be turned into a feature in the hands of a daring, confident typographer, — only before taking risks, you should figure out what this bug actually is.

 What is a humanist sans serif?